Second and Third Grades

 Outside of school, our family loves to spend time jumping waves at the beach as well as hiking in the mountains.
 We are very active with sports, horseback riding, music lessons, and church activities.
 Walt Disney World and the Gamecocks are our guilty pleasures, but the Midwestern girl in me still believes that the Cubs, will in fact, one day win the World Series.
 Maybe next year.

 Mr. Hass's Class Blog

-My name is Chris Hass and this my thirteenth year as a classroom teacher.
-I received my undergraduate degree in education from Southern Illinois University and my Master's degree from the University of South Carolina.
-I am currently working on my PhD in Language and Literacy at USC.
-I enjoy exploring issues of culture, equity, and power as they relate to our communities and our lives.
+My name is Chris Hass and I'm a native of St. Louis, MO.
+I received my undergraduate degree from Southern Illinois University and my Master's and PhD from the University of South Carolina.
+I enjoy all parts of teaching but especially opportunities to explore issues of culture, equity, and power as they relate to our communities and our lives.

 My name is Nozsa Tinsley and I am from the very small town of Lancaster, SC.
 I first arrived in Columbia as an undergraduate student at the wonderful University of South Carolina.
 There, I received my bachelor's degree in psychology and later received my graduate degree in Elementary Education.
 Flash forward a few years and here I am in my 4th year of teaching.
 I am beyond blessed to be able to wake up every day and do what I love!
 I've known since a young age that I wanted to teach.
 I taught 2nd grade for a year and was ecstatic to loop up with my kids to 3rd grade.
 I've been teaching 3rd grade every since.
 When I'm not teaching and learning with my kids, I enjoy being outside with my dog Piper.
 I'm as inquisitive outside the classroom as I am within the classroom.
 So it's not rare to find me out at the riverwalk or in a museum or even out at the farmer's market taking in the abundance of culture.
 I consider myself a lifelong learner and jump at every chance I'm presented to experience something new!